Six down, one to go – Iran named as "world's biggest sponsor of terrorism"

 "We have also started discussions with many of the countries present today on strengthening partnerships, and forming new ones, to advance security and stability across the Middle East and beyond...
 Later today, we will make history again with the opening of a new Global Centre for Combating Extremist Ideology—located right here, in this central part of the Islamic World."

 The irony of the US President's speech in Riyadh, the very headquarters of Islamist extremism, should not be lost on anyone.
 During his recent visit to the Saudi Kingdom, Trump concluded a $110 billion arms deal and met with the leaders of 55 Sunni Muslim countries to discuss the formation of a coalition comprising 35000 troops to fight “terrorism” in the region.
 Ignore if you will the outrageous hypocrisy, note instead the messaging.
 Is it just me who thinks “Footsoldiers of evil" sounds like a leftover line from a speech written for Dubya Bush?

 This script was written so long ago it’s descended into farce.
 Put aside the terrifying images from Saudi Arabia of gays being hurled off rooftops and the headless bodies of rape victims dangling from cranes; Iran, according to the US State Department and its media whores, is the new face of evil.
-Iran which hasn’t waged war against another country in more than 300 years; Iran which while by no means perfect, is still far and away the most democratic state in the Middle East.
+Iran which hasn’t waged unprovoked war against another country since Xerxes I invaded Greece in 480 BC; Iran which while by no means perfect, is still far and away the most democratic state in the Middle East.